JiveshKoul08/Dad-Jokes/README.md

 # Dad-Jokes
-It will give you a new dad joke everytime you click on it
+It is a chrome extension and will give you a new dad joke everytime you click on it.